 What is a business plan?

-Many entrepreneurs talk about their business plan — whether it’s stored only in their minds or scratched on napkin — but truly savvy business owners take the time author a well-written one.
+Many entrepreneurs talk about their business plan — whether it’s stored only in their minds or scratched on napkin — but truly savvy business owners take the to time author a well-written one.
 So what exactly is a business plan?

 A business plan is a living document (meaning it can and should be updated as your business progresses) with a three- to five-year outlook into your business.
 It should provide an overall summary of where the business is headed, plans for growth and projected revenue.
 Business plans take time, research and due diligence, but the reward is organized and actionable steps to grow your business.
 In fact, companies with a formal written business plan see a 30 percent increase in growth compared to those that don’t.